thompsoncarlos/spring-ai-angular/README.md

 # Spring AI Angular - Chat Clone
-This project was developed with Java Spring AI and Angular, following demostration by Loiana Groner.
+This project was developed with Java Spring AI and Angular, following demostration by Loiane Groner.

 # Tecnologies
 - Java 24